 Admitting habit evidence can be tricky.
 When someone says they do something out of habit, it doesn’t mean that’s how they reacted in a certain, particular situation.
 Rather, the jury is left to infer that because someone reacts a certain way as a matter of habit, that’s how they must have acted in the case they are hearing.

 Maryland law does allow people to testify as to habit, which is usually defined as an activity someone doesn’t think about doing, and does with invariable regularity.
 The habit actions must be “semi-automatic” or reflexive in nature.
 Examples may be always holding a handrail down stairs, or always buckling a seatbelt.

 The victim’s estate argued that examining someone in a certain way doesn’t fit that definition.
 The doctor argued that he has performed thousands of exams, and that his routine is, in fact, habit.
 The difficulty of the doctor’s exam, and the fact that every patient may be different, did not change that analysis.

 The court noted the doctor’s testimony that when someone comes to the emergency room on a back brace, as this victim did, that he always performs a spinal exam.
 The appellate court thus agreed with the doctor that the evidence was habit and that the jury could hear the doctor testify as to that fact.

 The rules of evidence can make or break a medical malpractice case.
 Make sure you have attorneys that understand how to take injury and malpractice cases to trial.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.